Today is January 5th, 2021.

 I embrace cynicism a little more.

-Language has power, and I felt that power turn to tyranny as the media actively worked to minimize what those belligerent whites did today downtown.
+Language has power, and I felt that power turn to tyranny as the media actively worked to minimize what those belligerent People of Non-Color did today downtown.
 I felt the power turn to tyranny through the body-language of the cops that stood around let them carry on for hours.
 (Some cops were even recorded running away from them.)

 These were their people.
 They wouldn't hurt their people.